-There’s a new gallery on the block.
-Sidney + Matilda is the latest addition to Sheffield’s vibrant contemporary arts scene, located in a prime spot on the edge of the Cultural Industries Quarter.
+When it opened in 2018, Sidney & Matilda was a welcome addition to Sheffield’s vibrant music and arts scene, located in a prime spot on the edge of the Cultural Industries Quarter.

-Artist, curator, producer and general entrepreneur Al Daw founded the gallery and social club in a former paper factory.
+Artist, curator, producer and general entrepreneur Al Daw founded the independent venue in a former paper factory.
 The idea to set up a space here in Sheffield came off the back of his past experience with self-initiated projects across various sites in London, along with his fascination in Sheffield’s dormant industrial buildings.

-Al set up Sidney + Matilda to challenge some of the traditional hierarchical models that exist in the art world.
-A key way that the space achieves this is that it also functions as a bar and a club, opening itself up to a multitude of people and encouraging an alternative gallery experience that is both unpretentious and takes art seriously at the same time.
+Al set up Sidney & Matilda to challenge some of the traditional hierarchical models that exist in the art and music worlds.
+A key way that the space achieves this is that it functions as a bar, gig venue, comedy club, sociable courtyard and gallery, opening itself up to a multitude of people and encouraging an unpretentious experience.

 - Words by